On this page

-Manaaki is the New Zealand Aid Programme’s streamlined contestable fund, which was launched in March 2019 as a two-year pilot for registered New Zealand non-governmental organisations (NZNGOs) seeking co-investment for smaller-scale development activities.
-Following an end-of-pilot review, MFAT launched a third round of Manaaki in 2021.
+Manaaki is a streamlined contestable fund for registered New Zealand non-governmental organisations (NZNGOs) seeking co-investment for smaller-scale development activities.

 The name Manaaki reflects the fund’s focus on “uplifting mana through listening to, supporting and empowering” vulnerable, marginalised and hard to reach communities.

-Manaaki has one funding round each year, with approved activities receiving MFAT co-investment of between NZ$100,000 and NZ$1.25 million.
+Manaaki has regular funding rounds, with approved activities receiving MFAT co-investment of between NZ$100,000 and NZ$1.25 million.

-Applications must target priority developing countries, reach vulnerable and/or marginalised people and groups, and demonstrate how proposed activities will deliver impact that aligns with, or complement, New Zealand Aid Programme priorities.
+Applications must target priority developing countries, reach vulnerable and/or marginalised people and groups, and demonstrate how proposed activities will deliver impact that aligns with, or complement, New Zealand International Development Cooperation priorities.